M50 Ontos: Development

 The Ontos (Greek for "thing") project was created to be an air transportable tank destroyer capable of being lifted by the cargo aircraft of the 1950s.
 This limited the vehicle to a weight between 10 and 20 metric tons.
 The Ontos also had to use the six-cylinder engine then widely used in the Army's GMC trucks.
-Allis-Chalmers was awarded a contract on August 12, 1955, for 297 vehicles.
+After a number of design and engineering meetings from March through October 1951, manufacturer Allis-Chalmers was awarded an initial contract to produce 14 pilot vehicles, encompassing 6 variants.

 Allis-Chalmers' first vehicle, completed in 1952, was based on the running gear of the M56 Scorpion light anti-tank vehicle.
 The vehicle mounted a cast steel turret with two arms holding three rifles each.
 This early model could traverse the turret only about 15 degrees.
 A second prototype used a new suspension system, new tracks, and a newer turret with about 40 degrees traverse.
 The vehicle could carry only eighteen rounds for the main guns inside the vehicle due to limited space.
-Four of the recoilless rifles also had .50 BAT (12.7x77mm) M8C spotting rifles attached, each of which fired a tracer round with the same trajectory as the 106 mm round, and that gave off a flash and puff of white smoke on impact.
+Its most prominent armament was its six M40 recoilless rifles.
+Four of the recoilless rifles also had .50 BAT (12.7x77mm) M8C spotting rifles attached, each of which fired a tracer round with the same trajectory as the 105 mm round, and which gave off a flash and puff of white smoke on impact.
 The spotting rifles were used to line up the 105 mm recoilless rifles with the target.
 The Ontos also carried a single .30 caliber (7.62 mm) M1919A4 machine gun for anti-infantry use.

 The vehicle was taken to the Aberdeen Proving Ground where single rifles had been tested earlier.
 When all six weapons were fired at once, the back blast from the firing knocked bricks out of a nearby building and knocked the rear windows out of several cars.
 The prototype and testing stage was completed by 1955, at which point the Army canceled its order.

 As an anti-tank vehicle the Ontos had several problems, including a small ammunition load, a very high profile for such a small vehicle, and the need for the crew to exit the vehicle in order to reload the guns, exposing them to enemy fire.
-Although the Army canceled their order, the Marine Corps were desperate for any anti-tank vehicles they could get, and ordered 297.
+Although the Army had canceled its order, the Marine Corps was desperate for any anti-tank vehicles it could get, and ordered 297.
 Production ran from 1955 through 1957.
 The Marine Corps accepted its first vehicle on 31 October 1956.